CS386-journal-time/CS386-journal-time/D3_Analysis/D3_Analysis.md

 **Calendar**: A Calendar class displays the days and is essential for User navigation to different Days so they can to create, edit, or view a journal entry.

 **Day**: A Day represents an actual day and corresponds to a journal entry for that specific day.
-Day will be the primary manner in which we organize the journal entries.
+Days will be the primary manner in which we organize the journal entries.

 **User**: A User class represents the specific user of the app and is necessary from a login and permission perspective so that their journal entries can be updated and saved.

 **Share**: The Share class support the users ability to share journal entries by defining what will be shared.

 **ShareType**: ShareType indicates the manner in which the user plans to share a journal entry.
 For example: email or text message.
-A

 **JounrnalEntry**: The class for each specific Journal Entry.
 The JounralEntry will be aligned to a specific Day and will contain and help display other objects such as a TextBox and Photo objects.

 **Event**: Indicates a class that describes specific events during a day such as a birthday, holiday, or activity.

 **TextBox**: Text objects used within the JournalEntry.
-This is essential as it is the basis of a journal entry.
+This is essential as it is the basis of a journal entry, where users will type in the its content.

-**Photo**: a photo that would be included in the Journal Entry.
+**Photo**: A photo that would be included in the Journal Entry.

-**Location**: Location objects will keep track of specific longitude and latitude coordinates that can be used to map the users location.
+**Location**: Location objects will keep track of specific longitude and latitude coordinates that can be used to map the users location at the time that each entry is written.